 Oracle last year successfully sued its German rival over the illegal downloading of software by SAP’s former US subsidiary.

-The arch-rivals are engaged in one of the fiercest corporate competitions in the software industry and have repeatedly locked horns on a variety of issues.
+The arch-rivals are engaged in one of the fiercest corporate competitions in the software industry and have repeatedly locked horns.

 Mr McDermott and his co-chief executive, Jim Hagemann Snabe, took SAP’s helm almost a year ago, after the group had been rattled by a drop in customer and employee confidence as well as falling sales.